 Across West Africa, the arrival of summertime rains marks a moment of rebirth; dust that accumulated over the dry season is washed clean by fresh showers, and compact soils are loosened for the next cycle of diverse crops.
 However, at Accra’s Kantamanto market, where busy traffic creeps beside the expanse of second-hand clothing sellers, the arrival of heavy rains marks the reinforcement of Ghana’s position as a waste disposal sink for the world’s worn and unsellable textiles to soak into the ground, out of view of their original consumers in the Global North.

-As rain falls, sellers make haste through market corridors, seeking shelter under sheets of plastic and overlapping umbrellas.
+As rains fall, sellers make haste through market corridors, seeking shelter under sheets of plastic and overlapping umbrellas.
 With each step a matted textile floor is compressed.
-The remnants of a pair of elastic jeans settle beneath the table of one tailor, the synthetic fur hood of an unrecognisable winter coat is washed out of the market’s centre through a shallow canal, resting eventually beneath the hooves of standing cattle.
-Meanwhile the heavy flow of water from the adjacent lagoon guides a lone rubber shoe to the beach at Jamestown where it rests lodged amidst the entangled tentacles of over $100 million worth of worn textiles.
+The remnants of a pair of elastic jeans settle beneath the table of one tailor, the synthetic fur hood of an unrecognisable winter coat is washed out of the market’s centre through a shallow canal, eventually resting beneath the hooves of standing cattle.
+Meanwhile, the heavy flow of water from the adjacent lagoon guides a lone rubber shoe to the beach at Jamestown where it rests lodged amidst the entangled tentacles of over $100 million worth of worn textiles.

 This is the fate of billions of tons of clothing items every year, costing Ghana nearly $250 million in waste management costs, not to mention the unquantifiable health and environmental costs absorbed by the citizens of Accra.